 - how to create an inclusive classroom

-We meet seven weekends over four months.
+We meet eight weekends over five months.
 This model allows for a deeper dive and an opportunity for self-study, plus the freshness of a compact timeline.
+Alexis, and Amy will be joined by other expertise yoga teacher guests, including program director and studio owner Sage Rountree.

 DATES FOR FALL 2025